-These measures are consistent with the privacy best practices noted in IPC guidance document "Detecting and Deterring Unauthorized Access to Personal Health Information,"2 with the following exceptions:
+These measures are consistent with the privacy best practices noted in IPC guidance document "Detecting and Deterring Unauthorized Access to Personal Health Information," with the following exceptions:

 - Although all PVCC staff and agents are required to complete their privacy training and confidentiality agreements upon hire, they were not required to renew their confidentiality agreements annually. - Although the PVCC randomly audited employees' calls for quality control and privacy compliance, it did not appear that staff and agents' accesses to the COVaxON database were monitored and audited.
-Logging, auditing, and monitoring is an effective deterrent to unauthorized access if all agents are made aware that all of their activities in relation to electronic records of PHI will be logged, audited, and monitored on an ongoing, targeted, and random basis.
+Logging, auditing, and monitoring are effective deterrents to unauthorized accesses if all agents are made aware that all of their activities in relation to electronic records of PHI will be logged, audited, and monitored on an ongoing, targeted, and random basis.